ShenLoong99/aws-terraform-csv-pipeline/README.template.md

     <ul>
       <li><strong>Mechanical Sympathy:</strong> Although not using Parquet, I achieve performance efficiency by using <strong>AWS Glue (Spark)</strong> for data heavy-lifting.
 Spark is naturally efficient at processing CSV data in parallel across multiple worker nodes.</li>
       <li><strong>Elastic Scaling:</strong> Both Lambda and Glue scale automatically based on the volume of incoming data, ensuring performance remains consistent whether processing a single small file or a massive batch</li>
-      <li><strong>Event-Driven Triggering:</strong> Resources are only active when data is present, ensuring that your compute resources (Lambda and Glue) are used exactly when needed and not a second longer</li>
+      <li><strong>Event-Driven Triggering:</strong> Resources are only active when data is present, ensuring that compute resources (Lambda and Glue) are used exactly when needed and not a second longer</li>
     </ul>
   </li>
   <li>